Sasuke214/My-React-Learning-Curve/README.md

 * *Components data flow in unidirectional manner in top-down approach.*
 > If you imagine a component tree as a waterfall of props, each component’s state is like an additional water source that joins it at an arbitrary point but also flows down.

+* *To Use Function in class it should always be binded with constructor if you want that function to access state, or mainly    to use anything related with this keyword*